 IPv6 is included in the A Level Computer Science (9618) syllabus, so I have made a research and turned on the IPv6 successfully on both my server and home's network.

 Hello there!
-My name is Ken and I am a Chinese senior high A Level student in Guangdong Country Garden School.
+My name is Ken and I am a Chinese A Level student.
 Welcome to Ken's Study Journey website with Computer Science knowledge explanations!

 Can you see the blue or green IPv6 icon at the top of my website?
 Yes, my website supports IPv6 and you can use IPv6 to access my website from now on.